 In this case, police stopped our client for alleged traffic violations.
 After they asked him for his driver's license, insurance, and registration, they claimed he was acting suspiciously by putting his hands in his pockets and would not show them the requested documents.

 Therefore, they removed him from the vehicle, where they claimed he was still acting suspiciously, so they decided to handcuff him.
-The officers asked for consent to search his car for the registration; our client refused but told them he could show them proof of registration on his cell phone.
+The officers requested consent to search his car for the registration; our client refused but offered to show them proof of registration on his cell phone.
 Police decided to enter his vehicle anyway, and while looking for the registration, they found a firearm in plain view.

-The Los Angeles Superior Court judge ruled that while the police had the legal right to enter our client's vehicle to search for registration to prove vehicle ownership, even after he refused to give consent, our client didn't fail to produce vehicle registration as police officers testified.
+The Los Angeles Superior Court judge ruled that, while the police had the legal right to enter our client's vehicle to search for registration to prove vehicle ownership, even after he refused to give consent, our client didn't fail to produce the vehicle registration, as the police officers testified.

-The judge said that, in fact, our client told them the registration was on his cell phone, which is sufficient in our current electronic technology.
+The judge stated that, in fact, our client informed them that the registration was on his cell phone, which is sufficient in our current electronic age.
 The judge also noted that it was significant that the police officers did not make any attempt to recover the registration from his cell phone before searching his vehicle.

-The judge granted our motion to suppress evidence on the grounds police unlawfully searched his vehicle.
-The court then suppressed the firearm that was recovered in his vehicle and granted our motion to dismiss the case.
+The judge granted our motion to suppress evidence on the grounds that police had unlawfully searched his vehicle.
+The court then suppressed the firearm recovered from his vehicle and granted our motion to dismiss the case.

 Contact Our Los Angeles Criminal Lawyers